Control Surfaces and how to use them

 Live's native Control Surface feature overcomes this by using MIDI Remote Scripts.
 These are, in their most basic form, a set of pre-defined MIDI mappings.
 In more advanced forms, these scripts allow for far more control than conventional MIDI mappings - Push is a perfect example of this.

-How do I configure my Control Surface?
+How to configure a Control Surface?

 Natively supported or third-party?